bacontime/blog-mirror/nature/clades.md

 ### Actual Clade Names

 - Arachnids - Everyone's heard of Arachne, right?
-- Supraprimates - It rolls off the tongue better than the synonym *Euarchontoglires*, which means soemthing like 'true-rulers-and-dormice'.
+- Supraprimates - It rolls off the tongue better than the synonym *Euarchontoglires*, which means soemthing like 'true-ancestors-and-dormice'.
 - Even-toed Ungulates
 - Odd-toed Ungulates
 - Crocodilians - Secret tip: Never worry about whether it's a crocodile or an alligator.
 Just call them both crocodilians.
-- Ratites - This is the term for those weird flightless bird.
-The name comes from the shape of their sternum.
-Why isn't there a kiwibird emoji?
+- Ratites - This is the term for those weird flightless birds.
+Kiwis, emus, and the like.
+The name comes from the shape of their sternum. <!--Why isn't there a kiwibird emoji?-->
-- Fowl, Landfowl, Waterfowl
+- Fowl (Galloanserae), Landfowl (Galliformes), and Waterfowl (Anseriformes)
-- Rodents
+- Rodents (Rodentia)
 - Camelids

 <!--TODO: Give some of these sillier names.-->